raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 60 feet
+**Range:** 18.0m

 **Components:** V, S, M (a bit of tallow, a pinch of brimstone, and a dusting of powdered iron)

 **Duration:** Concentration, up to 1 minute

-A 5-foot diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
-Any creature that ends its turn within 5 feet of the sphere must make a Dexterity saving throw.
+A 1.5m diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
+Any creature that ends its turn within 1.5m of the sphere must make a Dexterity saving throw.
 The creature takes 2d6 fire damage on a failed save, or half as much damage on a successful one.

-As a bonus action, you can move the sphere up to 30 feet.
+As a bonus action, you can move the sphere up to 9.0m.
 If you ram the sphere into a creature, that creature must make the saving throw against the sphere's damage, and the sphere stops moving this turn.

-When you move the sphere, you can direct it over barriers up to 5 feet tall and jump it across pits up to 10 feet wide.
-The sphere ignites flammable objects not being worn or carried, and it sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
+When you move the sphere, you can direct it over barriers up to 1.5m tall and jump it across pits up to 3.0m wide.
+The sphere ignites flammable objects not being worn or carried, and it sheds bright light in a 6.0m radius and dim light for an additional 6.0m.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.